-The loss-absorbing capacity of deferred taxes (LACDT) benefit increased mainly due to a reversal of proposed Dutch corporate tax rate change.
+The loss-absorbing capacity of deferred taxes (LACDT) benefit decreased mainly due to a change in diversification benefit, partly offset by an increase in corporate tax rate.
+LACDT is calculated in line with the Guidelines that have been issued by DNB.